 What impact will the development have on local residents?

-The development will provide much-needed new homes for the local area, improving existing routes, creating better connectivity and providing enhanced public spaces for the benefit of the wider community.
+The development would provide much-needed new homes for the local area, improve existing pedestrian routes, create better connectivity and provide enhanced public spaces for the benefit of the wider community.

 How can residents and the wider community share their views?

 Residents and other local key stakeholders can share their views during the four rounds of our consultation.
 The first two rounds of consultation have now closed and we are preparing for a third round of consultation in spring 2021.